 But of course you can use chicken breasts and it’s still going to be delicious, but for that authentic chicken teriyaki flavor, stick with boneless, skinless chicken thighs.

-How Long Do You Need To Marinate The Chicken Thighs?
+How Long Do You Need To Marinate Chicken Thighs?

-I like a nice, long marinade for this chicken recipe.
+I like a nice, long marinade for this boneless skinless chicken thigh recipe.
 Do it overnight, (my favorite way to do it) or at least in the morning before you’re going to make it, so at least 6-8 hours.

 This way, not only do you get the flavor from the teriyaki glaze at the end but you also get the flavor from the marinade (which are one in the same) soaked right into the chicken thighs.

-Is It Safe To Use A Chicken Marinade For Sauce?
+Is It Safe To Reuse A Chicken Marinade For Sauce?

 Yes, 100%.
 You DO have to boil the sauce for at least 5 minutes to kill any bacteria from the chicken, but other than that it’s completely fine.
 We’ve been making this recipe for a long time now and we’re still here!
 You can do a quick google search if you need more data, but just a good strong boil for 5 minutes is all you need.